Language: EN

 Read variables with Get

-Finally, we need to retrieve the saved variables, for which we will use the Get() function.
+Finally, we need to retrieve the stored variables, for which we will use the Get() function.
 Of course, we will need to know the address where the variable is stored, as well as its type.

 #include <EEPROM.h>